knative/docs/code-samples/serving/hello-world/helloworld-python/README.md

 ## Deploying the app

   After the build has completed and the container is pushed to Docker Hub, you can deploy the app into your cluster.

-### yaml
+  Choose one of the following methods to deploy the app:

+**yaml**

  1. Create a new file, `service.yaml` and copy the following service definition into the file.
 Make sure to replace `{username}` with your